Competitive research is critical for existing and new businesses alike.

 The two biggest advertising platforms online are Google Ads and Facebook Ads.
 Each of them works in a different way, with different targeting systems:

-- Google ads let you target keywords people use to search.
+- Google ads let you target the keywords people use to search.

 - Facebook ads target audiences or users, based on set targeting criteria.

 To get started with online advertising, your safest bet is to have a look at successful ad campaigns of your competitors and try to replicate their results.

 For spying on websites using Google ads, SpyFu should be your weapon of choice.
 Analyze top competitors’ ad campaigns to discover which are the most profitable keywords to target.

 SEMrush has a similar feature.
 You can snoop into competitor display ad campaigns as well as PPC.